Stagecoach South: Stagecoach in the South Downs

 From 16 April 2018, West Sussex County Council had arranged for bus routes 54, 91, 92, and 93; all primarily based in Petersfield; to be operated by Stagecoach, replacing the arrangement with the Emsworth & District Motor Services.

+In partnership with West Sussex County Council and gaining funding from the Government's Bus Back Better strategy, Stagecoach introduced a new route, numbered 500, from 2 July 2023 between Chichester and Littlehampton via St Richard's Hospital, Barnham and Yapton.
+A week of free travel on the 500 was offered during the week commencing 23 July.

 Stagecoach in Portsmouth

-Stagecoach in Portsmouth operates buses in the Portsmouth city area as well as Havant, Waterlooville, and Hayling Island areas.
+Stagecoach in Portsmouth operates buses in the Portsmouth city area as well as at Havant, Waterlooville, and Hayling Island.

-The main routes in which they operate are as follows: Route 20 From Havant to Portsmouth Hard via QA Hospital; route 21 from Havant to Portsmouth via Anchorage Park; route 23 from Southsea to Leigh Park via Farlington; route 39 from Havant Bus station to Wecock Farm in Waterlooville via Asda after 9:00 and before 3:00; routes 30 and 31 from Havant to Hayling island.
+In September 2023, Stagecoach won contracts for 5 routes in Portsmouth previously run by First Hampshire & Dorset.
+The company won further bus route contracts from January 2024, namely the D1, D2 and 27; with further enhancements to other bus routes, including the introduction of 24-hour operations on route 23.

 The company also operates the Coastliner 700 service from Portsmouth to Brighton.